HEALTHCARE COST & UTILIZATION PROJECT

 • Synthetic person-level identifiers that have been verified against the patient's date of birth and gender and examined for completeness (HCUP variable VisitLink).

-Beginning with 2009 data, the Revisit Variables are included in the Core file of the SID, SASD, and SEDD databases for select States that are purchased through the HCUP Central Distributor.
+Beginning with 2009 data, the Revisit Variables are included in the Core file of the SID, SASD, and SEDD databases for select States purchased through the HCUP Central Distributor.
 For 2003-2008 data, the Revisit Variables are provided free of charge as a separate file with the applicable state databases.

-• Which States, databases, and years have revisit variables?
+• Which States, databases, and years have Revisit Variables?

 Appendix A of the HCUP Supplemental Variables for Revisit Analyses User Guide provides a detailed list of which States, years, and types of data are available.